Skip to Content

 Vegetables are chopped.
 Chicken is marinated and cooked.
 Quinoa is made.
 Hummus and a sauce for the chicken are portioned into containers.
 The fruit is neatly organized for grabbing.

-This is lunch meal prep.
-It’s how I get foods ready for the week’s packed lunches.
+This is lunch meal prep, a process in which you prepare foods and ingredients ahead of time so they can be easily packed for lunches later.
 The fewer barriers to packing lunches that we have, the better.
-It’s less stress in the mornings and more certain too.
-Regardless of how busy we are, I know my kids and I will have easy-to-grab lunches ready to go.
+It’s less stressful in the mornings when we aren’t all rushing to make food.
+Plus, regardless of how busy we are, I know my kids and I will have easy-to-grab lunches ready.

-The time I take on Sunday results in so much good.
-When you bring your lunch from home, it means less money is being spent on convenience food and more attention is being paid to what you are eating.
-That’s a win-win for your wallet and your waistline.
+The time I take on Sunday results in so much good (good food, actually).
+When you bring your lunch from home, you are spending less money on convenience food and more attention is being paid to what you are eating.
+That’s a win-win for your wallet and your health.

-Lunch meal prep can be as simple as ensuring you have a variety of grab-and-go foods ready to be grabbed or as complex as preparing full meals, packaged individually, ready to be packed.
-We mix these two in our house.
-I purchase individual snack packs of cheese, for instance, and have granola bars on hand.
-But we also have prepared dishes like Potato Leek Soup to be grabbed.
-And there’s always fruits and veggies prepped for packing too.
+Lunch meal prep can be as simple as ensuring you have a variety of grab-and-go foods ready to tucked into lunchboxes or as complex as preparing full meals, packaged individually, ready to go.
+We mix these two methods in our house.
+I often purchase individual snack packs of cheese, for instance, and have granola bars on hand.
+But we also have prepared dishes like Potato Leek Soup portioned out and ready to be grabbed.
+And there are always fruits and veggies on hand too.

 How you go about your lunch meal prep will vary based on what you or your family like to pack and how you like to pack it.
-And that’s really where you should start with lunch meal prep: choosing the foods you or your family like to eat for lunches.
-My list of meal prep lunch ideas can help.
+And that’s really where you should start: choosing the foods you or your family like to eat for lunches that pack well.
+(Hint: My list of meal prep lunch ideas can help.)

 • If you can heat up lunches at work: You can either prep foods to be mixed and matched into lunches later or pack ready-to-grab lunches in containers.
 I prefer the first method because I can switch up the ingredients in my lunch daily.
 I really like the variety.